-The high heat involved in pasteurisation sterilises or kills the potentially harmful bacteria, but also most of the beneficial ones, and therefore reduces most of the benefits.
+Most yoghurts from the supermarket are pasteurised.
+Unfortunately the high heat involved in pasteurisation sterilises or kills most of the bacteria – both beneficial or potentially harmful and therefore reduces most of the benefits.
 They may have been live at the beginning of manufacture, but not at the end.
-The key is that you need to look for “live and active cultures” on the label, or another wording that indicates the probiotics are still active.
+Even most of the yogurts certified as organic are pasteurised in some way.

-Scientific research on positive gut bacteria confirms their role in healthy digestion, immune function and restoring the levels and variety of beneficial flora within the microbiome after antibiotics.
+Scientific research on positive gut bacteria confirms their role in healthy digestion, immune function, and restoring the levels and variety of beneficial flora after antibiotics.

 A well balanced microbiome supports colon health, helps prevent traveller’s diarrhoea, fights instances of candida overgrowth and may even reduce stress.